gunh0/cpp-atoz/Beginning C++17 From Novice to Professional/Source/05_Arrays_and_Loops/13_Operations_on_array_containers.md

 ## Operations on array<>s As a Whole

 You can compare entire array<> containers using any of the comparison operators as long as the containers are of the same size and they store elements of the same type.
-Here’s an example:
+Here's an example:

 ```c++
 std::array<double,4> these {1.0, 2.0, 3.0, 4.0};